AlexGoldie/discobench/discobench/tasks/ModelUnlearning/datasets/wmdp_cyber/description.md

 - cyber-forget-corpus: Text data containing hazardous cybersecurity knowledge to be unlearned
 - cyber-retain-corpus: General text data to maintain model capabilities

-STARTING STATE
-The unlearning process begins with:

-- Pre-trained Qwen2.5-1.5B-Instruct base model
-- Access to forget corpus and retain corpus

 TASK OBJECTIVE
 The primary goal is to implement an unlearning algorithm that satisfies: